Foreign spies only people still interested in Canadian politics - The Beaverton

 The report also detailed that as part of China’s efforts to control Canadian policy, the PRC ran a network of spies working as campaign staffers in the hopes of getting closer to policymakers.

-“Frankly, I think it’s great to see young people getting involved in ,” said Political Professor Stephen DeRourke.
+“Frankly, I think it’s great to see young people getting involved in Canadian ,” said Political Professor Stephen DeRourke.

 “Ideally those young people wouldn’t also be foreign-trained agents of a potentially hostile state working against our nation’s sovereign interests, but hey, at this point in Canadians politics we’ve gotta take what we can get.”